gadget114514/UnityGrepRPlugin/README.md

 Unity 2023: cursor not located to the right position

+Unity 6000: cursor not located to the right position

 # Install
 Download grepr.unitypackage from repository (as raw data) Import grepr.unitypackage.